Is Taylor Swift an only child?

 Conclusion

 While Taylor Swift’s fame often overshadows her personal life, it is important to recognize that she is not an only child.
-Her younger brother, Austin Swift, shares her passion for the entertainment industry.
-As Taylor continues to make waves in the music world, her family remains a source of support and inspiration.
+Her younger brother, Austin Swift, is an integral part of her family.
+As Taylor continues to make waves in the music industry, her family remains a source of support and love.